 Copperhead OS attempts to mitigate vulnerabilities and make exploits unreliable by integrating the PaX kernel and open OpenBSD.
 Also each individual service and app is given a unique randomized memory process rather than using a global template layout and canary values reused for all applications until a reboot.
 They also state that the system code is augmented with memory protection, data sanitization, overflow checks and randomization.

 Further, Copperhead OS replaces the system allocator with a port of OpenBSD’s malloc implementation.
 The networking interfaces are given a random MAC address whenever they are brought up.
 This can be disabled via a toggle in the network settings.
 Wireless MAC addresses are also unconditionally randomized during scanning (pre-associated).
 The hostname is randomized at boot by default, and it can also be disabled in order to use the persistent hostname based on the

 ANDROID_ID instead.
 Copperhead’s technical overview can be found here.

 Copperhead by default has installed F-Droid as the app store.
-The operating system does support other third-party app repositories so it is possible for users to sideload others such as the Amazon app store or SlideMe.
+The operating system does support other third-party app repositories so it is possible for users to sideload others such as the Amazon app store and Aptoide.
 Flashing the Google Play Store would break secure boot on the Copperhead OS, defeating this security feature.
-If you can live without the GooglePlay store, most of those games you play and unfortunately the Signal app, this could be the phone for you.
-You should start by looking at what apps are available on F-Droid and Amazon just to make sure you can live without them if not available.
-Copperhead accepts donations to help further development and keeping their OS free.
+For those that want complete access to the GooglePlay store on their Copperhead OS phone, we suggest using the Yalp app.
+Yalp allows users to download apps directly from the Play Store without using your Google credentials giving the user a more secure option than possible scrupulous thrid party app sites.